heygrady/react-redux-notes/redux-sagas-todos.md

 ```

 ## Apply Saga Middleware
 Redux-saga is middleware.
 When you're working with Redux you need middleware to handle asynchronous actions, these are called side effects.
-That's why you see alternates to redux-saga named things like [redux-effects](https://github.com/redux-effects/redux-effects) and [redux-side-effects](https://github.com/salsita/redux-side-effects).
 Redux-thunk works well for side effects but sagas make it [much easier to chain your effects](http://stackoverflow.com/questions/32925837/how-to-handle-complex-side-effects-in-redux).
 The biggest advantage of redux-saga is that it uses native generator functions that are perfectly suited to the types of complex chained actions that you need for making asynchronous requests.

 *Note:* If you use redux-saga for your asynchronous actions you shouldn't need [redux-thunk](https://github.com/gaearon/redux-thunk), the middleware that comes with react-redux-starter kit.
-However we'll be keeping redux-thunk around for now.
+However we'll be keeping redux-thunk around for now, it doesn't hurt anything to use more than one type of middleware on a project.

 ### Add redux-saga to createStore
-We want to reuse the clever way that react-redux-starter-kit loads the reducers for a route.
+We want to reuse the clever way that react-redux-starter-kit loads the reducers for a route using `injectReducers()`.
 You can read about it in detail [in the previous note](react-redux-starter-kit-todos.md#route-srcroutestodosindexjs).
 At a high level, react-redux-starter-kit provides an example of using Webpack to break routes into dynamic chunks.
 Part of that functionality involves loading the reducers for that route.
 This is helpful when you're using the [fractal project structure](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure).

 Thankfully redux-saga has [support for dynamically loading sagas](https://github.com/yelouafi/redux-saga/releases/tag/v0.1.0) in a similar fashion to the `injectReducer()` method that comes with react-redux-starter-kit.
 You may like to read about [how to dynamically load reducers](https://github.com/reactjs/redux/issues/37).